dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Notes.md

 Definitions:

-- Parity of a permutation:
+- Parity of a permutation: Even $\iff$ product of an even number of transpositions.

 **Definition**
 $A_n \definedas \theset{\sigma \in S_n \suchthat \sign(\sigma) = 1}$ where $\sign(\sigma) = (-1)^{m}$ where $m$ is the number of cycles of even length.